 The Foundation provides resources in several different ways for young individuals seeking to expand their agricultural, mechanical, and leadership knowledge.

-- $1,000 provided annually at six universities and colleges in Missouri
+- $1,000 provided annually at seven universities and colleges in Missouri

 - $2,500 scholarships given to two students planning to enter a mixed or large animal practice at the University of Missouri College of Veterinary Medicine